67Bricks/jquery.labelFocus/README.md

 jquery.labelFocus
 =================

-labelFocus - a JQuery plugin to increase accessibility of form elements for keyboard users
+A JQuery plugin to increase accessibility of form elements for keyboard users

 labelFocus is a JQuery plugin to enable highlighting of the labels of form fields when those form fields are focussed.
 It is intended to increase the accessibility of form elements - particularly checkboxes and radio buttons - when accessed by the keyboard.
 The problem it aims to overcome is that most browsers make it very hard to see when a checkbox or radio button has the focus.